-Office Hours: Monday, 12:30 to 1:45.
-In Fall 2020 these will be conducted via ZOOM.
-Please email me to arrange an appointment or to identify an alternative time that works.
+Office Hours: In Spring 2021 these will be conducted via ZOOM.
+Email me to arrange an appointment at a time that works.

 Field & Specialties

 North-Western Europe and the Mediterranean world in late antiquity and the earlier Middle Ages, with a concentration upon the period c.
 CE 700-950

 Carolingian Europe; post-Roman Britain; the Viking world; early medieval diasporas; political thought and practice; historiography; travel, cross-cultural communication, and diplomacy

 MPhil, Medieval History, Jesus College, University of Cambridge, 1991

 BA (Hons), Medieval and Modern History, King's College, University of London, 1989

 Cities, Saints and Communities in Early Medieval Europe, Studies in the Early Middle Ages, 46, edited with Scott DeGregorio (Brepols, in press).
 408 pp. Link.

 Peaceful Kings.
 Peace, Power and the Early Medieval Political Imagination (Oxford University Press, 2011). xvii + 313 pp. Link